ProCyberX/khwairakpam-prosenjit/README.md

-# 🧠 AI Tweet Generator with Image Generation
+# 🧠 AI Tweet Generator

 An intelligent and responsive AI-based tweet generator built and customized by **Khwairakpam Prosenjit Singha** during the Yupcha Internship.
-This full-stack project combines the power of **AI**, **image generation**, and a sleek interface to deliver a smooth tweet-creation experience for users.
+This full-stack project combines the power of **AI**, and a sleek interface to deliver a smooth tweet-creation experience for users.

 This application uses **Solid.js** on the frontend and **FastAPI** on the backend, integrating AI via **OpenRouter** and storing data using **Supabase**.